-Due to the party\ on Saturday night, you don't want to leave until at least Sunday.
+Due to the party on Saturday night, you don't want to leave until at least Sunday.
 If you have to get out early, don't book a flight from Munich before around 2 or 3 pm, otherwise you will have difficulty getting a train early enough.
-So make sure you check the train schedule before booking your flights and be sure you know that you may be partying\ until 5am.
-If you do have to leave super early, you'll probably have to use the mietwagenservice (above....you still don't get any fleish).
-I'd post a map, but it's the same as the above one...just going in the opposite direction.
+So make sure you check the train schedule before booking your flights and be sure you know that you may be partying until 5am.

+If you do have to leave super early, you'll probably have to use the mietwagenservice (above... you still don't get any fleish), or take one of the dedicated shuttles if they're been arranged.

+I'd post a map back to the train station, but it's the same as the above one...just going in the opposite direction.
 Often there will be a group of folks heading out to similar places like Munich and Salzburg.
-It's a lot of fun to hang with people for one more day, so it's nice to coordinate with others to make the magic last just a LITTLE bit longer
+It's a lot of fun to hang with people for one more day, so it's nice to coordinate with others to make the magic last just a LITTLE bit longer.
+10